Chair: Colleen Hooper

 As the Graduate Student Representative, my role is to serve as a link student membership and the SDHS Board of Directors.
 Please do not hesitate to contact me with questions and concerns.

 The Student Representative to the SDHS Board of Directors is a volunteer position.
 The chief duties and responsibilities of this position include attending bi-annual board meetings, chairing the working group meetings at the annual SDHS conferences, and assisting in ongoing fund-raising to help finance the SDHS Student Travel Grant fund.
-Currently, the representative serves a three-year term.
+Currently, the representative serves a two-year term.

 History of the Students in SDHS Working Group